 How to stop photos in iMessage from appearing in Mac’s Photos app

-Here’s how you can prevent content from Mac’s Messages app to show up in Photos:
+Here’s how you can prevent content from Mac’s Messages app from showing up in Photos:

-- Open the Messages app on your Mac running macOS Monterey or later.
+- Open the Messages app on your Mac running macOS Monterey, macOS Ventura, or later.

-- Press Command + , (comma) or click the word Messages from the top menu bar and choose Preferences.
+- Press Command + , (comma) or click the word Messages from the top menu bar and choose Settings or Preferences.

 - Click Shared with You.

 - Uncheck Photos.
 Or click Turn Off to disable this feature for all apps.

 What to do if the photos are already saved?